VOC biomarkers offer a route to more effective personalised asthma treatment

 STRATA Clinical Trial

-Too many asthma patients are currently on the wrong medication.
-In the STRATA programme, Owlstone will adapt our existing disease breathalyzer technology to stratify asthma patients and match them to the correct existing treatments first time.
-As a result we will bring lasting benefit to patients, minimise costs for the NHS and make a positive impact on the annual toll of 54,000 asthma-related emergency hospital admissions and 1,167 asthma-related deaths.
+In the STRATA (Stratification of Asthma Treatment by Breath Analysis) programme, Owlstone Medical seeks to replace the trial and error approach for asthma treatment selection, and use our Breath Biopsy® platform to stratify asthma patients and match them to the correct existing treatments first time.
+As a result, we will bring lasting benefit to patients, minimize costs for the NHS and make a positive impact on the annual toll of 54,000 asthma-related emergency hospital admissions and 1,167 asthma-related deaths.

 Lonestar VOC Analyzer